Frequently Asked Questions

 You must have continuous physical residency in Kansas for at least 365 days prior to the first day of class.
 Please reference the Office of the University Registrar’s website for the residency policy.

 What are the English language requirements?
 Do I need to submit TOEFL or IELTS scores?

 All students are expected to have good command of the English language.
-All international students (regardless of country of origin) must have their English proficiency evaluated by the KU Applied English Center.
-More information on scores and requirements.
+All non-native English speakers must demonstrate English proficiency.
+Non-native speakers of English will have their English proficiency evaluated by the KU Applied English Center.
+Please review the English proficiency requirements for more information.